Clownacy/Cave-Story-Mod-Loader/bin/mods/alternate_music/readme.txt

-This mod enables playback of Ogg Vorbis music files.
+This mod enables playback of music files in various formats, including Ogg Vorbis, FLAC, XM, IT, and MOD.

 This mod also comes with example playlist data, allowing drag-and-drop compatibility with Cave Story+'s soundtracks: